 Q: When will the library be reopening.

-Our hours will also not yet be immediately returning to our regular hours, and hold pickup and curbside services will also be continuing; our hours are Monday through Saturday 10am-5pm.
+Our hours have not yet returned to our regular hours, and hold pickup and curbside services will also be continuing; our hours are Monday through Saturday 10am-5pm.
 If you have any questions about hold pickup or library services, feel free to give us a call at (805)-526-1735.

 Q: What additional requirements are there for visiting the library?

 A: Customers will be required to wear a mask while inside the library.
 Safety must remain our top priority in order to continue providing library services to the public.
 We are also limiting the time that visitors can be in the library to thirty minutes; this will allow for more customers to be able to come in and pick up their items despite our limited capacity.

 Q: Will computers be available for use when the library is reopen?

 A: Yes, computers will be available for use when the library is open, though in a limited capacity.
 In order to maintain proper social distancing some computers will be unavailable at this time, and the limit to how long customers can be in the building does mean that the full time users would get previously will not be available.
 Instead, sessions on the computers will be thirty minutes.

 Q: What is different about regular library service now that the library will be reopening.

 A: There are a few differences to how the library will operate beginning when we reopen.
 At this time we will not be able to receive money, though we will be happy to work with you to ensure that this doesn’t prohibit you from being able to use our library services.